graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 }
 ```

-# Step 2: Modify API credentials and dependencies
+# Step 2: Magento and GraphCMS API keys

-> By default, the .env file is connected to a demo Magento store and a GraphCMS
+> By default, the .env file is configured with API keys from a demo Magento
-> project.
-It uses demo api keys.
+> store and a demo GraphCMS project.
 If you want to test your GraphCommerce app
 > using the demo store, then you can start the development environment.
 Only
-> proceed with the following steps if you want to develop a GraphCommerce app
+> proceed with the following steps if you want to develop a GraphCommerce
-> using your own Magento store and/or GraphCMS project.
+> storefront using your own Magento store and/or GraphCMS project.

 ### Requirements